-This rare 17th-century table, destined for our new art, design and fashion galleries, is an exceptional example of exuberant baroque design.
+This rare 17th-century table is an exceptional example of exuberant baroque design.

 Lucio De Lucci and Andrea Brustolon (1662-1732)